Sunny with a High Near 74

 Today

+Isolated showers and thunderstorms after 4pm.
 Sunny, with a high near 74.
-Windy, with a west wind 8 to 18 mph increasing to 19 to 29 mph in the afternoon.
-Winds could gust as high as 40 mph.
+Windy, with a west southwest wind 10 to 20 mph increasing to 21 to 31 mph in the afternoon.
+Winds could gust as high as 47 mph.
+Chance of precipitation is 20%.

 Tonight

-A slight chance of rain showers before 4am, then a slight chance of rain and snow showers.
+Scattered rain showers before 5am, then a slight chance of rain and snow showers.
 Some thunder is also possible.
-Mostly cloudy, with a low around 39.
-Windy, with a west wind 20 to 25 mph decreasing to 9 to 14 mph after midnight.
-Winds could gust as high as 36 mph.
-Chance of precipitation is 20%.
+Mostly cloudy, with a low around 36.
+Windy, with a west northwest wind 23 to 28 mph decreasing to 13 to 18 mph after midnight.
+Winds could gust as high as 41 mph.
+Chance of precipitation is 30%.

 Friday

+Isolated showers between 9am and noon, then isolated showers and thunderstorms after noon.
 Mostly sunny, with a high near 58.
-West wind 7 to 11 mph.
+West wind around 10 mph.
+Chance of precipitation is 20%.

 Friday Night

-Mostly cloudy, with a low around 36.
-Northwest wind 6 to 11 mph.
+Isolated showers and thunderstorms before midnight.
+Partly cloudy, with a low around 35.
+West wind 6 to 10 mph.
+Chance of precipitation is 20%.

 Saturday

-A 20 percent chance of showers and thunderstorms after noon.
-Partly sunny, with a high near 62.
-West northwest wind 6 to 10 mph.
+Isolated showers and thunderstorms after noon.
+Partly sunny, with a high near 57.
+West wind 6 to 11 mph.
+Chance of precipitation is 20%.

 Saturday Night

-A 20 percent chance of showers and thunderstorms before midnight.
+Isolated showers and thunderstorms before midnight.
 Mostly cloudy, with a low around 38.
+West wind 6 to 11 mph.
+Chance of precipitation is 20%.

 Sunday

 A 20 percent chance of showers and thunderstorms after noon.
-Mostly sunny, with a high near 63.
+Mostly sunny, with a high near 65.
+Breezy, with a west wind 6 to 11 mph increasing to 13 to 18 mph in the afternoon.
+Winds could gust as high as 30 mph.

 Sunday Night